jazzband/django-cookie-consent/docs/settings.rst

   Default: ``default``

 ``COOKIE_CONSENT_LOG_ENABLED``
-  Boolean value represents if user actions when they accepting and declining cookies will be logged.
+  Boolean value representing if logging is turned on or off for when users accept/decline cookies.
 Turning it off might be useful for preventing your database from getting filled up with log items.

+  Default: ``True``

+``COOKIE_CONSENT_SAMESITE``
+  Boolean value representing the samesite attribute for the consent cookie which should be restricted to a first-party or same-site context.

+  Default: ``True``

+``COOKIE_CONSENT_DOMAIN``
+  String value representing the domain attribute for the consent cookie.
+This value should be the root domain.
+All subdomains part of the root domain will also have the consent cookie.

+  Default: ``127.0.0.1``

+``COOKIE_CONSENT_SECURE``
+  Boolean value representing the secure attribute for the consent cookie.
+A value of True means the cookie will be sent to the server over an encrypted request over HTTPS.

+  Default: ``True``

+``COOKIE_CONSENT_HTTPONLY``
+  Boolean value representing the httponly attribute for the consent cookie.
+A value of True causes the consent cookie to be inaccessible to the JavaScript Document.cookoie API and it will instead only be sent to the server which helps against XSS attacks.

+  Default: ``True``

+``COOKIE_CONSENT_SIGNED``
+  Boolean value representing whether the consent cookie is signed or unsigned.
+A signed cookie has a signature to detect if the client modified the cookie.

   Default: ``True``